finite-sample/optimal_classification_cutoffs/README.md

 # Optimal Classification Cut-Offs

 Probabilistic classifiers output per-class probabilities, and fixed cutoffs such as ``0.5`` rarely maximize metrics like accuracy or the F\ :sub:`1` score.
-This package provides utilities to **select optimal probability cutoffs for each class**, supporting both multi-class and binary classifiers.
+This package provides utilities to **select optimal probability cutoffs for binary classification**.
 Optimization methods include brute-force search, numerical techniques, and gradient-based approaches.
-Binary thresholding at a single cutoff remains fully supported as a special case.

 ## Quick start